Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **plot_injected_sources_randomly** [ Type: *bool* ]

 	If True  include sources randomly at the limiting magnitude in the output image.
-This is used as an illistration of how a source at the limiting magnitude may appear.
+This is used as an illustration of how a source at the limiting magnitude may appear.